niko17x/bluedit/NOTES.md

 [] : Instead of "Delete Post" during Post Creation, give the option to "Save Draft" instead.
 [] : Using Firebase cloud actions to store all the user votes in posts/comments to a state variable for reuse.
 [] : Create separate util functions that simply deal with get/add FB docs.
+[] : Update error handling for all components/utils for enhanced user experience.

 ### What I've Learned: